 Step 5 – Go to Preliminary Trial

 Both parties must appear in court on the date and time scheduled by the clerk (this information is available on the Summons).
 Should the tenant fail to attend the trial, or if they admit to violating the lease or not paying rent, the judge will issue a judgment in favor of the landlord.
-However, if the tenant attends the trial and denies the allegations against them, a second trial will be set seven (7) to fourteen (14) days in the future.
+However, if the tenant attends the trial and denies the allegations against them, a second trial will be scheduled for seven (7) to fourteen (14) days from the initial trial date.

 Step 6 – Remove Tenant